Japan 2022 FIFA World Cup bid

-The Japan 2022 FIFA World Cup bid was the second official bid from the Japan Football Association or the JFA.
+The Japan 2022 FIFA World Cup bid was the second official bid from the Japan Football Association (JFA) to host the FIFA World Cup.
 Had this bid been successful (the bid was won by Qatar), Japan would have been hosting their second World Cup Finals and it would have been their first solo hosting since they shared the 2002 FIFA World Cup with other co-host South Korea, becoming the sixth nation to host the tournament twice, after Italy, France, Mexico, Brazil and (West) Germany.
 On May 4, 2010, the Japanese Football Association Bid team decided to concentrate solely on winning the right to host the 2022 FIFA World Cup.